-- 7.23 Longer term targets depend upon the satisfactory achievement of short term targets and relate to a reduction in morbidity and mortality from cervical cancer. - (a) The incidence of invasive squamous cell cervical cancer should decrease by 60% within 10 years mortality statistics, computerised call/recall system etc).
+- 7.23 Longer term targets depend upon the satisfactory achievement of short term targets and relate to a reduction in morbidity and mortality from cervical cancer. - (a) The increase of invasive squamous cell cervical cancer should decrease by 60% within 10 years. - (b) Mortality from cervical cancer should decrease by 60% within 20 years. - 7.24 The long and short term targets listed above are numerical and mortality should be readily measurable from the available data sources (e.g. National Cancer Registry, mortality statistics, computerised call/recall system etc.).
 However, it will take ten years before the National Cancer Registry will have accurate data on the incidence of cervical cancer.
 In addition, the first round of screening would include incidence and prevalence cases of invasive cervical cancer.
 The second round should be mainly incidence, therefore, there will be a natural reduction in invasive cervical cancer in the second round of an efficient, organised screening programme.
-The targets outlined above should be evaluated in that context.
+The targets outlined above should be evaluated in that context. - 7.25 The most appropriate time to measure the effectiveness of the programme will, therefore, be after 15-20 years.
+When comprehensive data are available on the incidence of invasive cervical cancer, the targets for the next 15-20 years should be reviewed. - 7.26 When interpreting the mortality data it must be borne in mind that at least half of the deaths due to cancer of the uterus are likely to have been due to cancer of the cervix.